anarterb/SNEStoCDi/README.md

 - the Arduino will be powered by the VCC provided by the CDi. do not connect any power source to the Arduino !

 Upload the SNEStoCDi software to your Arduino :
-- connect the Arduino to your computer
+- connect the Arduino to your computer.
-- add the SNESpaduino library (by Damon Dransfeld) to the Arduino IDE.
+- add the SNESpaduino library (by Damon Dransfeld) to the Arduino IDE. for information on installing libraries, see : http://arduino.cc/en/Guide/Libraries
 - open the SNEStoCDi sketch.
 - check that the Arduino pins on the sketch match your wiring, if not adjust the sketch with the right pins. the sketch matches the pinout showed on the wiring.jpg file.